 - In low light, you will want to water less frequently.
 Be sure to allow canes in low light a period of drying.

 Mass canes usually have multiple stalks.
 Canes in pots with diameters of 10" or larger are tapered in height above the pot and below the soil surface.
 The tallest stalk's roots will be deepest in the pot, and the shortest stalk's roots will be closest to the soil surface.
 Keeping these depth differences in mind can help you troubleshoot any watering issues.

-- If the shortest cane shows symptoms of underwatering, but the tallest cane is fine, you may need to water more frequently as the shallow roots are likely drying out between waterings.
+- If the shortest cane shows symptoms of underwatering but the tallest cane is fine, you may need to water more frequently as the shallow roots are likely drying out between waterings.

 - If the tallest cane shows symptoms of underwatering, but the shortest cane is fine, it is likely that you need to make sure that you're watering enough to moisten the bottom layer of soil.